boazsegev/facil.io/README.md

 ### Adding facil.io to an existing project

-[facil.io](http://facil.io) is a source code library, so it's possible to simply copy the source code into an existing project and start using the library right away.
+[facil.io](http://facil.io) is a source code library, so it's easy to copy the source code into an existing project and start using the library right away.

-To use the library in an existing project, clone the `git` repo and run:

-     $ make libdump

-This will dump all the library files into a folder called `libdump`.
-The header files are in `libdump/include` and the source files are in `libdump/src`.
-The folder `libdump/all` contains all the source and header files mixed together.
+The `make libdump` command will dump all the relevant files in a single folder called `libdump`, and you can copy them all or divide them into header ands source files.

-Copy the header and source files to the appropriate location in your project and start using the library.

 ### Using `facil.io` as a CMake submodule